North Frisian language: Samples

-Note that, despite the differences between the dialects, the Fering and Öömrang are highly similar; in this example nearly identical.
+Despite the differences between the dialects, the Fering and Öömrang are highly similar; in this example nearly identical.

 Another source that highlights the differences between all of the main dialects of North Frisian (even extinct ones) are translations of the Lord's Prayer.

 The following table further demonstrates the similarities and differences between the various dialects.

 Extinct dialects

 The Eiderstedt Frisian on the Eiderstedt peninsula were abandoned in favour of Low German during the 17th and 18th centuries.
 In contrast to the northern hundreds, Eiderstedt was economically strong and wealthy and was oriented towards the southern, Low German parts of Schleswig-Holstein.
 Moreover, there was a strong Dutch immigration during the 16th century.

 A similar situation was to be found on the island of Strand, which was destroyed during the Burchardi flood.
 The population of the eastern, remaining part of Strand, the modern Nordstrand, did not succeed in rebuilding the dikes on their own.
 Therefore, many Frisian speaking people left their homeland on Strand or were otherwise not able to maintain their native language against mostly Dutch-speaking immigrants.
 On Pellworm, the western remainder of Strand, the repair of the dikes was quickly accomplished and so the Frisian language was still spoken in the 18th century, until it also vanished due to changes in population structure.
 The old Strand Frisian was presumably closest to Halligen Frisian.

 Likewise close to Halligen Frisian was the Wyk Frisian that used to be spoken in Wyk auf Föhr until the town completely shifted to Low German.
 The Wyk dialect is thought to have developed from the dialects of immigrants from the Halligen and Strand island.

 The dialect that most recently died out is Southern Goesharde Frisian which became extinct with the death of its last speaker in the early 1980s.
 Other mainland dialects are also facing extinction.

 North of the German-Danish border North Frisian was spoken only in some marsh-farms, located directly at the border.